maxmelo1/mmsegmentation/README.md

-# mmsegmentation
+# MMSegmentation

-Copy from the original OpenMMLab MMSegmentation repo.
+A Copy from the original [OpenMMLab MMSegmentation repo](https://github.com/open-mmlab/mmsegmentation).
 This version is modified to attend remote sensing projects.